by Norman G. Kurland

-Participation is more than just gain sharing or profit sharing.
-It also involves self-governance, which depends on the sharing of power, responsibility, access to information, accountability and risks.
+- Participative Justice requires more than just gain sharing or profit sharing.
+It also involves participation in governance, which depends on the sharing of power, responsibility, access to information, accountability and risks.

-No person should be required to do work that can be done more efficiently by a machine that he can own.
+- No person should be required to do work that can be done more efficiently by a machine that he or she can own.

-The principle of distribution defines the “output” rights of an economic system matched to each person’s labor and capital inputs.
-Through the distributional features of private property within a free and open marketplace, distributive justice becomes automatically linked to participative justice, and incomes to productive contributions.
+The principle of distribution based on justice defines the “out-take” rights of an economic system matched to each person’s labor and capital inputs.
+Through the distributional features of private property within a free and open marketplace, distributive justice becomes automatically linked to Participative Justice, and incomes to productive contributions.

-Many confuse the distributive principles of justice with those of charity.
+Many confuse distributive justice with charity.
 Charity involves the concept “to each according to his needs,” whereas “distributive justice” is based on the idea “to each according to his contribution.”
 Furthermore, justice involves the sanctity of property, contracts and the free and open marketplace.